This function plots the biomarkers found by LEfSe, that are ranked according to their effect sizes and linked to their abundance in each class.

 label.font.size = 3

-.
+)Data frame produced by lefser.
 This data frame contains

-two columns labeled as c("features", "scores")
+two columns labeled as c("features", "scores").

 Colors corresponding to class 0 and 1.
 Options: "c" (colorblind), "l" (lefse), "g" (greyscale).
 Defaults to "c".
 This argument also accepts a character(2) with two color names.

-), this function extracts the
+Under the default (TRUE), this function extracts the

 most specific taxonomic rank of organism.